 Harry then employed a trick he had learned and suddenly he seemed much more threatening and dangerous to the three muggles facing him.
 A wizard would recognize it as a trick, but the Dursleys weren't wizards.

-"You nearly had a very bad several summers.
-If you attempt to harm him or even keep him subdued and afraid, you might still have a very bad time.
-One thing you did not know is that your nephew is considered almost a messiah figure among his own people.
-He is called 'the boy-who-lived' and children are told his story from the time they are young.
+"You very nearly had a run of very bad summers.
+And you still might – if you attempt to harm Harry Potter or even keep him subdued and afraid.
+Something to be aware of: Your nephew is considered almost a messiah figure among his own people.
+He is called 'the boy-who-lived' and children from the time they are young are told his story and how he survived an attack from the worst Dark wizard in history as a babe still in nappies.
 Adults consider him their saviour.
 Imagine if he died, or disappeared, or even appeared to be unhappy with his home life.
 What do you think several thousands of angry freaks would do to you – especially if those protections disappeared?"

 Vernon and Petunia were looking rather pale.
 Dudley was just confused.